confluentmedical/nitinol-bayes-cal/README.md

 ### Publication

-Harshad M. Paranjape, Kenneth I. Aycock, Craig Bonsignore, Jason D. Weaver, Brent A. Craven, Thomas W. Duerig.
-"A Probabilistic Approach with Built-in Uncertainty Quantification for the Calibration of a Superelastic Constitutive Model from Full-field Strain Data."
-Under review.
+Paranjape, Harshad M., Kenneth I. Aycock, Craig Bonsignore, Jason D. Weaver, Brent A. Craven, and Thomas W. Duerig.
+2021.
+“A Probabilistic Approach with Built-in Uncertainty Quantification for the Calibration of a Superelastic Constitutive Model from Full-Field Strain Data.”
+Computational Materials Science 192 (May): 110357. https://doi.org/10.1016/j.commatsci.2021.110357.

 ## Prerequisites